 The following courses are recommended for first year students:

 LACS 1.
-Introduction to Latin America and the Caribbean (W) LACS 24.
-(FS 42.14) Mexican Cinema (S)
+Introduction to Latin America and the Caribbean (F, S) LACS 24.5.
+Latsploitation (W) LATS 3.
+Latinx Lives in the US (F) LATS 17.
+Latinx Nineteenth Century (F) LATS 44.
+Crossing Over (S)